 DISCUSSION: The main point is that Dunham had special expertise in dance and anthropology that let her study Caribbean dances.
 She used what she learned to impact North American dance.

 - Not necessarily true.
-Katherine Dunham defied anthropology (lines 31-33).
+Katherine Dunham defied anthropology (second sentence of the third paragraph).
 It’s not clear that she transformed it.
-Anthropologists eventually recognized that they couldn’t stay isolated from their research subjects (line 38), but this might not have been due to Dunham.
+Anthropologists eventually recognized that they couldn’t stay isolated from their research subjects (second half of the third sentence “now fortunately” of paragraph 3), but this might not have been due to Dunham.

 - Not even true.
 Katherine Dunham was the first to incorporate dance-isolation and African-American themes in North American dance.